 Bravura Salicylic Acid 2%

 Do read the review.
 There’s not enough words to say how much I love this product.
 It’s fantastic both as an acid peel and spot treatment.
-It works so well because Salicylic Acid being oil soluble, it can penetrate deeper into the skin through our own natural oil.
+It works so well because Salicylic Acid, being oil soluble, can penetrate deeper into the skin through our own natural oil.
 It’s perfect as a spot treatment.
 However, I have to be careful not to overdo it because Salicylic Acid dries the skin.
 The side effect isn’t as harsh as Benzoyl Peroxide though.

 Odacité Bl + C